PantelisTass/PantelisTass.github.io/_pages/publications.md

 permalink: /publications/
 ---

-# Publications

-This section highlights selected publications that reflect my research interests and contributions.
-The listed works include peer-reviewed journal articles, conference papers, and other scholarly outputs that demonstrate the scope and impact of my work.

 {% if site.author.googlescholar %}
 <div class="wordwrap">You can also find my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>
 {% endif %}